-12.2 ROAD AND HIGHWAY CROSSINGS WITHIN SEGMENT 9
+12.2 ROAD AND HIGHWAY CROSSINGS WITHIN SEGMENT 8

-A large portion of construction for Segment 9 will take place within the public road ROW.
+The majority of construction for Segment 8 will take place within the railroad ROW.
 All appropriate safety and construction procedures that involve the crossing of a road or highway are addressed in the Maintenance and Protection of Traffic (MPT) Plan included in Appendix C (CC 39).
-Table 12-3 describes all road and highway crossings within Segment 9.
-All HDD road and highway crossings will follow the specifications summarized in Section 4.3, those listed in Table 12-3, and the technical specifications on the drawings included in Appendix C (CC 162g).
+Table 12-3 describes all road and highway crossings within Segment 8.
+All HDD road and highway crossings will follow the specifications summarized in Section 4.3, those listed below, and the technical specifications on the drawings included in Appendix C (CC 162g).
 All trenched road crossings will follow the specifications in Section 4.4, as well as those listed below and technical specifications on the drawings included in Appendix C (CC 162g).